DNS_Probe_Finished_NXDomain [5 Ways to Fix in 5 Minutes]

 Internet Protocol Version 4

 4. Now, a new window will open.
-Check the Use below preferred and alternate DNS addresses and then Enter the given DNS settings in it.
+Check the Use below preferred and alternate DNS addresses and then Enter the given DNS settings.

 Preferred DNS Server: 8.8.8.8